 Phishing is one of the most common hacking terminology used by security people.
-Phishing is a technique which tricks users into revealing sensitive information (like usernames, passwords, or credit card details) to seemingly benign sources.
+Phishing is a technique that tricks users into revealing sensitive information (like usernames, passwords, or credit card details) to seemingly benign sources.
 A phisher disguises as a trustworthy entity and contacts potential victims asking them to reveal information.
 This could be further used for malicious intent.
 For example, a phisher may pose as a bank and ask for a user’s bank account credentials via e-mail.
 Or he could trick you to click on a fraudulent link.
 Phishing is a type of social engineering.

-You daily hear websites getting infected with malware attacks, so let’s learn more about this hacking terminology.
+You hear about websites getting infected daily with malware attacks, so let’s learn more about this hacking terminology.

 Malware is a software program designed by hackers to hijack computer systems or steal sensitive information from a device.
 These go by various names like viruses, adware, spyware, keyloggers, etc. A malware program can get transferred to a system via various means like USB, hard drive, or spam.

 For instance, a recent malware functioned by redirecting both Opencart and Magento desktop and mobile websites to malicious links.
 This essentially leads to a loss of customers, reputation and most importantly bad impact on search engine rankings.

 One of the most searched hacking terminology of 2017.
 Ransomware is a form of malware which locks a user out of his own system and cuts access to his/her files.
 A ransom message is displayed that instructs how much and where to send payment, usually requested in bitcoin, in order to get your files back.
 Such attacks affect not only individuals but banks, hospitals, and online businesses.
 A very recent example of such ransomware is the Petya ransomware attack which recently took the businesses worldwide by a storm.